iqlabsorg/iq-metaverse-sdk/README.md

 const tx = await metahub.listAsset({
   asset,
   strategy: {
     // One of the listing strategies must be chosen.
-The simplest one - 'FIXED_PRICE'
+The simplest one - 'FIXED_RATE'
-    name: 'FIXED_PRICE',
+    name: 'FIXED_RATE',
     data: {
       price: BigNumber.from(777),
     },